 Shiftwork

-Healthcare and hospital workers often find their shifts filled with long hours, little sleep, stressful situations and other issues that take a toll.
+Healthcare workers often find their shifts filled with long hours, little sleep, stressful situations and other issues that take a toll.
 Here are some tips to help you maintain your wellbeing and proper sleep techniques.

 Stress management